Food waste collections

-From autumn 2025 all councils in England must collect food waste from homes every week.
+From April 2026 all councils in England must collect food waste from homes every week.
 This is part of the government’s plan to:

 • improve recycling rates